 Apple appealed the ruling.
 But in September, the U.S. Court of Appeals for the Ninth Circuit maintained that Apple had to give back-pay to employees for the time spent checking their bags.
 According to Observer, this ruling will require Apple to repay a total of $60 million in missed wages.

-It is clear to see that the execution of this policy led to significant legal and financial consequences for Apple.
-Finding a resolution for this case also took a considerable amount of time away from business matters.
+The execution of this policy led to significant legal and financial consequences for Apple, and finding a resolution took a considerable amount of time and money away from business matters.

 However, there are two primary subjects that are especially important for employers to understand from this case: